the-turing-way/the-turing-way/book/website/collaboration/event-tools.md

-(cl-remote-collab-tools)=
+(cl-event-tools)=
-# Tools for Remote Collaboration
+# Tools for Collaboration

-Many free and commercial tools exist to improve people's experience of planning, organising, and hosting online and hybrid events.
+Many free and commercial tools exist to improve people's experience of planning, organising, and hosting online and hybrid collaborations with teams or at events.
-To effectively run an event, it is important to choose tools that can maximise the overall success and reduce the risk of things going wrong during the event.
+For effectively collaboration, it is important to choose tools that can maximise the overall success and reduce the risk of things going wrong during the event.
 We should also consider how user-friendly they are and how they impact the engagement of different stakeholders such as organisers, helpers and attendees.

-Here is a list of some popular tools for facilitating different aspects of remote collaboration discussed in the earlier subchapter.
+Here is a list of some popular tools for facilitating different aspects of collaboration discussed in the other chapters.
-Please note that we are not a listing conference or webinar-related tools, but only providing those tools that allow an interactive (hence, collaborative) format for online events.
+Please note that we are not a listing conference or webinar-related tools, but only providing those tools that facilitate interactive (hence, collaborative) formats.
+Though we assume 'virtual first' approach for inclusive events, these recommendations can be used for remote or in-person meetings as well with minor changes to adapt to a physical location.

 ## Task management tools

-Every event has several stages of planning and organising that involve numerous tasks as discussed in earlier subchapters.
+Every collaboration or event has several stages of planning and organising that involve numerous tasks as discussed in the Guide for Collaboration.
-Therefore, it is important to track those tasks in an online event management tool, where the responsible individuals can see their to-dos and deadlines, and collaborate with others.
+Therefore, it is important to track those tasks in an online task or event management tool, where the responsible individuals can see their to-dos and deadlines, and collaborate with others.

 - [Trello](https://trello.com/): online kanban like tools to assign tasks and checklists to individual users and monitor their progress.
 - [Asana](https://asana.com/): online kanban tool that can be used for creating different teams create tasks, set deadlines and send reminders.